Fair Housing and Lending

 - Refuse to purchase a loan or set different terms or conditions for purchasing a loan

 Additional protected classes under the FHA include gender identity and sexual orientation; accordingly, bad faith discriminatory practices violate federal fair lending laws and preclude potential homeowners from equal opportunity to obtain financing.
 Due to the federal regulatory interest in protecting civil rights, any financial institutions, housing lenders, and home mortgage services who discriminate illegally may reported to the Consumer Financial Protection Bureau (CFPB) and the U.S. Department of Housing and Urban Development (HUD).

 The following information provides a general overview of the main provisions of the Fair Housing Act.
 See Understanding Your Rights to Fair Lending and Mortgages and Your Rights to Fair Lending for more details.

 Subprime loans play a significant role in today's mortgage lending market, making home ownership possible for many families who have blemished credit histories or who otherwise fail to qualify for prime, conventional loans.
-But, while the subprime mortgage market serves a legitimate role, these loans tend to cost more and sometimes have less advantageous terms than prime market loans.
+But, while the subprime mortgage market serves a legitimate role, these loans tend to cost more (due to higher interest rates) and sometimes have less advantageous terms than prime market loans.
 Additionally, subprime lenders are largely unregulated by the federal government.
-Data shows blacks are much more likely than whites to get a subprime loan, and many of the borrowers who take out these loans could qualify for loans with better rates and terms.
+Data shows minorities are much more likely than others to get a subprime loan, and many of the borrowers who take out these loans could qualify for loans with better rates and terms.
 As such, many have expressed fair lending concerns about the subprime market.